 use bevy::prelude::*;

-The App is the window which contains the game, the theatre in which the actors will play.
+The App is the primary container of the game - the theatre in which the actors will play.
 To ensure it starts off with all the basic Bevy features, the DefaultPlugins plugin must be tacked onto it.

 Running this code with cargo run will result in an empty, boring window.
 Progress!